Artem Chigvintsev: Other work

 In 2009, he appeared in the music video for Hush Hush; Hush Hush by The Pussycat Dolls, dancing with Nicole Scherzinger.

-In 2011, Chigvintsev acted the part of lead choreographer in the CBeebies Christmas Pantomime, Cinderella.
+In 2011, Chigvintsev acted the part of lead choreographer in the CBeebies Christmas Pantomime, Strictly Cinderella.

 Chigvintsev has also appeared in an episode of the TV show The O.C. and in the movie I Now Pronounce You Chuck and Larry.

 In October 2020, he made a guest appearance in an episode, “Sister, Sister and a Babymoon” of the American reality TV show, Keeping Up with the Kardashians to teach Kris Jenner and her boyfriend ballroom dancing.
 He has also made another guest appearance on another American reality TV show, Paris in Love.
 In an episode, "Too Close for Carter," in January 2022 to teach Paris Hilton and her former fiancé now husband some dance moves for their wedding reception.

 Chigvintsev appeared as a main cast member on the E! reality show, Total Bellas, for the show's fifth and sixth season.

 Personal life

 Relationships and family

 Chigvintsev was married to his dancing partner, Giselle Peacock, from 2004 to 2005.
 He dated Carrie Ann Inaba from 2006 to 2008.

 Chigvintsev and Kara Tointon were paired as partners on Strictly Come Dancing in 2010, which they went on to win.
 They went on to have a four-year relationship.

 Chigvintsev became a naturalized U.S. citizen on September 17, 2014.
-In November 2019, he got engaged to Total Bellas star, and retired WWE wrestler, Nikki Bella, who was his celebrity partner on the 25th season of Dancing with the Stars.
+In November 2019, he got engaged to Total Bellas star, and WWE wrestler, Nikki Bella, who was his celebrity partner on the 25th season of Dancing with the Stars.
 On January 29, 2020, Nikki and Artem announced they were expecting their first child, just a week and a half after Nikki's twin sister, Brie, announced she was expecting her second child.
 Bella gave birth to their son Matteo Artemovich Chigvintsev on July 31, 2020.
 The pair got married on August 26, 2022.
 However, Bella later filed for divorce in September 2024, citing "irreconcilable differences."
 Bella also sought "legal and physical custody" of Matteo, but only requested that Chigvintsev be allowed child visitation.
 Both were granted restraining orders against each other.